isomerpages/moe-yuhuapri/pages/Sample open house page.md

 Now that you have seen our facilities, let us find out how the school serves to grow our children’s hearts and minds.

-Here is glimpse of a day in a life of a Primary 1 Yuhualite and other exciting photos below!
+Here is glimpse of a day in a life of a Primary 1 Yuhualite!

 <iframe allowfullscreen="" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" frameborder="0" title="YouTube video player" src="https://www.youtube.com/embed/OO1fvqpXaiI" height="393" width="699"></iframe>